|Home | About FGC | Documents | Member Areas | Select Seed | Links | Contacts|

 EMBRYOGENESIS: Process by which an embryo initiates and develops from a zygote or, asexually, from a somatic cell or group of cells.

-EXPANSION STOCK: Propagule donors that originate from foundation stock and that are used to produce large numbers of propagules for production outplantings.
+EXPANSION STOCK: Propagule donors that originate from foundation stock and that are used to produce large numbers of propagules for production planting.

 EXTIRPATION: Local extinction; loss of some but not all populations of a species.F

-F1-, F2- PROGENY: Starting with a particular cross, the offspring of that cross are the first-filial or F1 progeny, and the offspring of crosses among those F1 progeny are the second-filial or F2 progeny, etc. In forestry, F1 crosses are generally considered as crosses among tested or non-tested parent trees selected from wild stands.
+F1-, F2-, F3 PROGENY: Starting with a particular cross, the offspring of that cross are the first-filial or F1 progeny, and the offspring of crosses among those F1 progeny are the second-filial or F2 progeny, etc. In forestry, F1 crosses are generally considered as crosses among tested or non-tested parent trees selected from wild stands.
 F2 progeny are derived from mating among trees derived from F1 crosses, etc.

-FACTORIAL MATING: A mating scheme in which m males are each crossed to the same n females is a mxn factorial.
-For example, if 2 trees designated male are crossed to each of 3 designated female, that is a 2x3 factorial with 6 total crosses.
+FACTORIAL MATING: A mating scheme in which M males are each crossed to the same group of Nfemales to form a M x N factorial.
+For example, if 2 trees designated male are crossed to each of 3 trees designated as females, a 2x3 factorial with 6 total crosses is formed.

 FAMILY: The term "family" refers to a group of seedlings for which one or both parents are known.
 When only the female parent is known, it is called a "half-sib" family; when both parents are known, it is a "full-sib" family.